chebpy/chebpy/README.rst

 Here's a further example, this time related to statistics.
-We consider the following Chebfun representation of the standardised Gaussian distribution.
-We use a sufficiently wide interval as to facilitate a machine-precision representation.
+We consider the following Chebfun representation of the standardised Gaussian distribution, using a sufficiently wide interval as to facilitate a machine-precision representation.
 On this occasion we utlilise a slightly different (but still perfectly valid) approach to construction whereby we supply the function handle (in this case, a Python lambda, but more